It’s almost time for the first day of Kindergarten.

 First Day Jitters

 But that’s not all!
-Here is our list of 40 books for back-to-school!
+Here is my list of 40 books for back-to-school!

 I know; this sounds like an obvious one.